 It’s not only one of the cheapest options out there, but also offers great uptime and fast loading speed.
 We have a detailed Bluehost review here to help you understand what exactly Bluehost has to offer to your website in terms of speed and performance.

 If you’re on a slow host currently, you can move your WordPress website to Bluehost easily using this hosting migration guide here.

 Every SEO strategy needs to start with on-page SEO, which basically means making changes directly to your site and its settings, rather than any external developments, which is mostly what you would call off-page SEO or link-building.

-And your WordPress settings is an important part of your site’s on-page SEO.
-So let us walk you through exactly what kind of changes you need to make to your WordPress website to ensure its optimized well for the search engines.
+And your WordPress settings are an important part of your site’s on-page SEO.
+So let us walk you through exactly what kind of changes you need to make to your WordPress website to ensure it’s optimized well for the search engines.